OliverSaba2/conversational_ai/EXPLANATION.md

 The assistant tracks exactly what it still needs (doctor, date, time, patient identity) and asks for only that, nothing more.
 If several pieces are missing it asks for all of them at once rather than one at a time.
-If the patient gives things in the "wrong" order - their name when asked for a card number, a card number when asked for a name - that's accepted instead of rejected, because that's genuinely how people answer.
+If the patient gives things in the "wrong" order such as their name when asked for a card number or a card number when asked for a name, that's accepted instead of rejected, because that can be how people answer.

-The specific ambiguous case called out in the brief - "I might want to see Dr. George tomorrow at 4, but don't book anything yet" - is handled by detecting phrases like "don't book"/"don't confirm" and routing straight to a plain availability check instead of creating anything, even though all the booking details are technically present.
+The specific ambiguous case called out in the brief: "I might want to see Dr. George tomorrow at 4, but don't book anything yet" is handled by detecting phrases like "don't book"/"don't confirm" and routing straight to a plain availability check instead of creating anything, even though all the booking details are technically present.